nolan-meyer1/cs495-baseline-nolan.meyer/about-me.md

 ### I feel least comfortable with front end things mostly because I just don't really have much experience around that kind of stuff but it's something I'm really interested in getting myself versed in!

+# What is your concentration

+### I am currently a General concentration.